ericwoodruff/rmake/README.md

 .rmakerc
 --------

-The .rmakerc file is usually found in your home directory at ~/.rmakerc.
+The `.rmakerc` file is usually found in your home directory at `~/.rmakerc`.
 This file is really just a common place to store the configuration of your build server platforms.

-The typical ~/.rmakerc file defines the following components for a platform:
+The typical `~/.rmakerc` file defines the following components for a platform:

     platform=user@server